Laws, Regulations & Codes

 • Boards which cannot be played or completed due to Internet connectivity issues:

-• Average to the offending side
+• Average (or zero IMPS) to the offending side

 • Up to 5 minutes late - penalty of 1 VP